-With long-distance running trending as a top way to stay fit, injuries associated with the pastime are an all-too-common occurrence.
-Amit Shah, orthopaedic consultant at Spire Flyde Coast Hospital provides the 9 most common culprits and how to fix them.
+With long-distance running trending as a top way to stay fit, running injuries associated with the pastime is an all-too-common occurrence.
+Amit Shah, orthopedic consultant at Spire Flyde Coast Hospital provides the 9 most common culprits and how to fix them.

 Runner’s knee, medically known as patellofemoral pain, refers to a dull, aching pain at the front of your knee, often where your kneecap meets the bottom of your thigh bone.
 It can be caused by damage or irritation of any of the tissues in your knee.

 Treatment involves resting your knee, applying ice packs for up to 20 minutes several times a day, wrapping your knee in an elastic bandage to reduce swelling and elevating your foot to about the level of your knee.